Hari Sen

-Hari Sen (born 15 August 1955) is an academic historian from Himachal Pradesh, India.
-He is a former teacher of history at Delhi University and conducted research on the Bhils of colonial Rajasthan.
-He is also the current titular Raja of the erstwhile princely state of Suket.
+Hari Sen (15 August 1955 – 30 March 2024) was an Indian academic historian from Himachal Pradesh.
+He taught history at Delhi University and conducted research on the Bhils of colonial Rajasthan.
+He was also the titular Raja of the erstwhile princely state of Suket.

 Personal life

 Hari Sen was born in 1955 in the royal family of Suket, an erstwhile 11-gun salute princely state whose capital used to be the present-day town of Sundar Nagar in Himachal Pradesh.
-Sen's father was Lalit Sen (b.1932 - d.1985) - a two-time member of parliament from the Mandi constituency - and his paternal grandfather was Raja Lakshman Sen Bahadur (b.1895 - d.1970), the last ruling king of Suket.
-Sen's mother is Krishna Kumari, daughter of Maharawal Sir Lakshman Singh (the last ruling king of Dungarpur) from his second wife.
+Sen's father was Lalit Sen (1932–1985) – a two-time member of parliament from the Mandi constituency – and his paternal grandfather was Raja Lakshman Sen Bahadur (1895–1970), the last ruling king of Suket.
+Sen's mother was Krishna Kumari, daughter of Maharawal Sir Lakshman Singh (the last ruling king of Dungarpur) from his second wife.
 Sen nominally succeeded to the 'gaddi' (throne) of Suket on 18 October 1985, as the 52nd 'Raja Saheb' of Suket.
-His nominal title is His Highness Raja Hari Sen Bahadur of Suket.
-Sen is married to Dr. Radhika Chopra, a renowned Indian sociologist who is also the daughter of the journalist Pran Chopra.
+His nominal title was His Highness Raja Hari Sen Bahadur of Suket.
+Sen was married to Dr. Radhika Chopra, a renowned Indian sociologist and the daughter of the journalist Pran Chopra.

-Sen is the trustee and president of the Maharaja Lakshman Sen Memorial College in Sundar Nagar.
+Sen was the trustee and president of the Maharaja Lakshman Sen Memorial College in Sundar Nagar.

-Sen, who is a friend of the writer Amitav Ghosh, features prominently in Ghosh's often-reprinted essay about the 1984 anti-Sikh riots in Delhi, 'The Ghosts of Mrs Gandhi'.
+Sen, who was a friend of the writer Amitav Ghosh, features prominently in Ghosh's often-reprinted essay about the 1984 anti-Sikh riots in Delhi, 'The Ghosts of Mrs Gandhi'.

+Sen died in New Delhi on 30 March 2024, at the age of 68.

 Academic career

 Education

 Sen did his schooling from St. Columba's School, Delhi, his MA in history from St. Stephen's College, Delhi University, and PhD from the Department of History, Delhi University.
-His PhD dissertation was titled Popular Protest in Mewar in the Late-Nineteenth and Early-Twentieth Centuries (unpublished,1996).
+His PhD dissertation was titled Popular Protest in Mewar in the Late-Nineteenth and Early-Twentieth Centuries (unpublished, 1996).